-African Americans have historically had uncontrolled blood pressure (among some of the highest rates in the world at 40% the black population).
-Hypertension could lead to serious health issues, such as a stroke, aneurysms, kidney disease, or metabolic syndrome.
+African Americans have historically had uncontrolled blood pressure (among some of the highest rates in the world at 40% of the black population).
+Hypertension could lead to serious health issues, such as stroke, aneurysms, kidney disease, or metabolic syndrome.
 Doctors who have undergone interventional cardiology training understand the serious implications of high blood pressure; if left unmonitored and unattended, it could lead to a coronary heart disease that requires catheter-based treatment of the heart.

 These issues have sparked a myriad of hopeful preventative programs geared towards controlling the issue.
 The “Check.
 Change.
 Control” program, for example, has helped thousands of African Americans better manage high blood pressure by offering monitoring kits, clubs, and classes.

 Now, a year after launching the “Shake, Rattle, and Roll,” a lifestyle coaching program at Kaiser Permanente in Oakland, blood pressure control rates among African Americans with hypertension increased from 62%with usual care to 69%.

 Through the program, doctors taught patients how to make better dietary choices.
 The participants nixed their prior eating habits and made all food preparations and selections according to eating plan outlined by American Heart Association’s Dietary Approaches to Stop Hypertension (DASH).

 Prior to the start of the SRR program, Kaiser Permanente had already done a fairly good job of implementing a hypertension program that worked well.
 By 2012, blood pressure control was decent, and just above par with the national average.
 Still, the hospital’s black population continued to lag behind whites.

 “Even with equal utilization and access to care, we continued to see this clear disparity in blacks vs. whites,” Dr. Mai Nguyen-Huynh told MDedge.com.